 Prior, Steele spent two decades in the financial services industry serving retail, wealth management and commercial clientele.
 Most notably, during her tenure, she led a $3.5 Billion asset size bank located in the Bay Area of CA. As former CEO, with direct P&L responsibility of a company with $500 million in market cap, Steele led a significant financial turnaround resulting in core earnings 43% in a single calendar year, doubled the banks’ value in less than two years, and successfully led its sale for a premium in 2015.

-Steele currently serves on the board of directors of Brainchip Holdings, OFG Bancorp, Recology, and Tanimura & Antle.
-She qualifies as a financial expert, is an adjunct faculty member of the NACD Board Advisory Services Group and Board Leadership Fellow, holds an MBA from University of Southern CA (USC) and an undergraduate degree from California State University Sacramento (CSUS).
+Steele currently serves on the boards of Recology, Brainchip Holdings (ASX:BRN), BALCO Holdings, and Tanimura & Antle.
+She qualifies as a financial expert, is a National Association of Corporate Directors Board Leadership Fellow, holds an MBA from University of Southern CA (USC) and an undergraduate degree from California State University Sacramento (CSUS).